|Official Plant Name||Achillea millefolium|

 Origins & Varieties

 Achillea millefolium, or yarrows, are part of the Asteraceae family and are native to several countries in the Northern Hemisphere, including the UK, China and the US.
-Today, they’re grown all around the world for their beauty as well as being used as a medicine and herb.
+Today, they’re grown all around the world for their beauty.

 Achillea millefolium is the most common type of achillea plant and have small white, pink-tinged flowers and grows natively throughout Europe.